 AI in online marketing – The most important in a nutshell

-In recent years, arguably no other topic has shaped the world of technology as much as Artificial Intelligence.
-But despite all the obvious benefits, there are probably just as many opponents as there are proponents of AI technology.
-But how exactly are Artificial Intelligences being used in online marketing today?
+In the last few years, hardly any other topic has shaped the world of technology as much as artificial intelligence.
+Chatbots like ChatGPT and Google Bard are all the rage right now, and AI for image generation and music creation has also made some headlines, unfortunately not all good.
+There are probably as many opponents as proponents of AI technology.
+But how exactly are artificial intelligences being used in online marketing?
 And where will they be used in the future?

 In online marketing, artificial intelligence can be used above all to search customer data for interesting patterns and correlations using algorithms and to make predictions about future buying behavior.
 In this way, customer needs can be better understood along the entire customer journey.
 In addition, the data obtained can be used specifically for personalization in order to address the target group individually and generate more sales.